lotide-org/lotide/doc/INSTALL.md

 # lotide installation
 ## For production
-Requirements: rustc (>=1.45.0), cargo, openssl, [Migrant](https://github.com/jaemk/migrant), and a PostgreSQL database
+Requirements: rustc (>=1.45.0), cargo, openssl, and a PostgreSQL database

 Set these environment variables:
- - PGDATABASE, PGHOST, PGUSER, PGPASSWORD - Credentials for database connection, used by Migrant
+ - DATABASE_URL - Credentials for database connection.
- - DATABASE_URL - Same credentials again, should be equivalent to `postgres://$PGUSER:$PGPASSWORD@$PGHOST/$PGDATABASE`.
-Used by lotide itself.
  - HOST_URL_ACTIVITYPUB - If using the recommended proxy setup, set this to your root address (`https://example.com`)
  - HOST_URL_API - e.g. `https://example.com/api`
  - APUB_PROXY_REWRITES - Set to `true` to make signatures work with the proxy setup.